 Use mini commitments to jumpstart reaching your goals and then let the consistency bias take you the rest of the way.

-Whether you’re trying to avoid being influenced, looking for ways to trick yourself into building better habits or have a good message to spread across the world, this book will help you get there.
+Whether you’re trying to avoid being influenced, looking for ways to trick yourself into building better habits or have a good message to spread across the world, Influence will help you get there.

 Thanks to this summary alone, I’ve avoided many stupid purchases and built better relationships.
 It lists all the biases with examples, and is more than enough to get started.